Therapeutic Touch®

 Therapeutic Touch can help to balance an individual’s energy field, which then paves the way for more effective healing[5] to occur either naturally or with the support of conventional medical practices.
 This makes it a versatile therapy that can be used alongside other modalities and in a variety of settings.

-Another study evaluated the use of seven sessions of Therapeutic Touch in cancer patients over a four week period, and recorded a beneficial impact on participants’ pain scores[7].
+Another study evaluated the use of seven sessions of Therapeutic Touch in cancer patients over four weeks and recorded a beneficial impact on participants’ pain scores[7].
 This in turn positively affected participants’ activity levels, sleep, and relationships.

 Therapeutic Touch may assist in relieving symptoms related to: